Rahardjo Prodjopradoto

-Rahardjo Prodjopradoto (August 10, 1921 - February 16, 1978) was a politician from the Golkar Party.
-He was the Vice Chairman of Golkar from 1971 until 1973, and later as the Secretary for Civil Servants of Golkar from 1973 until his death.
+Rahardjo Prodjopradoto (August 10, 1921 - February 16, 1978) was an Indonesian politician from the Golkar Party.
+He was the Vice Chairman of Golkar from 1971 until 1973, and the party's Secretary for Civil Servants from 1973 until his death.

 Early life

 Prodjopradoto was born on 10 August 1921 in Danukusuman, Surakarta.
 Prodjopranoto went to the Hollands Indische School (HIS).
 After finishing his school, Prodjopradoto went to the Muhammadiyah Teacher's School for four years.
 During his time there, he often preaches to the masses.

 Military career

 His career in the military began since his youth.
 In 1946, he became the member of the division staff of the Senopati Surakarta as a Second Lieutenant.
 In 1950, he was tasked as the commander of the Sukaharjo military division.
 Fourteen years later, he began to teach in the Navy Staff and Command School (Seskoal) with the rank of Lieutenant Colonel (Letkol).

 After being active in the military environment, he began to reduce his activeness by working in the Ministry of Home Affairs since 1966 as a colonel.
 In 1969, he was promoted as a brigadier general, and six years later as a major general.